Wath you’ll find at the TSFM

 Festivals are an essential platform for shorts.
 That’s why the TSFM has devised a pitch session for short film festivals.
 In front of an audience made up of producers, distributors and directors, festivals that showcase short films will have 7 minutes to explain why it makes sense to apply and, more importantly, take full part in their event.

-During the TSFM, workstations will be set up where the market’s film database can be consulted.
+During the TSFM, the Short Film Video Library will be launched.
 The TSFM’s video library, unlike those of other short film markets, results from a careful and deliberate selection: the films have been classified according to several criteria (topic, style, etc.) in order to facilitate access to the contents.
 The library will remain online and available to accredited participants for six months after the TSFM ends.

 All You Need Is Short

 As part of the Torino Film Festival, the TSFM is in charge of All You Need is Short, a space dedicated to screening an international selection of shorts that have not yet been shown in Italy, with a special focus on young and original filmmakers.
 All You Need is Short is curated by Massimiliano Nardulli and Enrico Vannucci.

 Throughout the TSFM, participants in the day’s activities will be invited to a lunch and a cocktail.
 Due to limited space, the invitation is not extended to all of the professionals present.
 The different rooms of the Circolo dei Lettori will be at the disposal of the accredited participants for all three days of the market, making it much easier for encounters to happen.
 In addition, the TSFM will organize various opportunities for people to meet one another, such as evening social gatherings, to be communicated at a later stage.